JasonQiu1/GUIDANCE/README.md

 # GUIDANCE

-A multiplayer turn-based terminal daily planning game.
+A multiplayer turn-based daily-planning terminal game.

 Play with your friends as GUIDEs, planning out your CANDIDATEs' schedules each day to be the first one whose CANDIDATE finishes the main quest!